radianceteam/everscale-client-dotnet/readme.md

 ## Native bridge library for .NET

-Sources are in `bridge` directory.
+Sources are in `https://github.com/radianceteam/ton-client-dotnet-bridge` repository.
-Windows and Linux binaries are pre-built and placed into `lib` directory located in the project root.
+Windows, Linux and macOS binaries are pre-built and placed into `lib` directory located in the project root.
-Build script is written in `bridge/install.bat` (Windows) and `bridge/install.sh` (Linux/macOS).

 ## .NET module code generator